Book a meeting

 Future

-In response to these increasing threats, there are stricter data protection and privacy regulations globally, such as the General Data Protection Regulation (GDPR) in Europe and the California Consumer Privacy Act (CCPA) in the U.S designed to compel businesses and developers into adopting stronger security measures.
+In response to these increasing threats, there are stricter data protection and privacy regulations globally, such as the General Data Protection Regulation (GDPR) in Europe and the California Consumer Privacy Act (CCPA) in the U.S designed to compel businesses and developers to adopt stronger security measures.

 Sources